JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containg the pattern and 3 lines after them
+Display all lines that do not contain a pattern